strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.6.1 =
+* ENHANCEMENT: Now using separate invoice templates for email and print.

 = 1.8.6 =
 * BUG: The pmpro_membership_level_profile_fields_update() function now only fires on the personal_options_update and edit_user_profile_update hooks instead of the profile_update hook since this function expects to be called from the your-profile or edit-user page.
 * FEATURE: Added the ability to print invoices/orders from the Memberships -> Orders page in the dashboard.
 (Thanks, AgResources)